antonvasilenko/celonis-labs-challenge/Investigation.md

 1. On order creation, fail creating order if persons were not resolved, otherwise order will miss critical information to be performed, like delivery address, billing info.
 2. Implement retries for orderService/services/contactService.getPerson() with backoff.
 3. Forbid updating persons in order.
 Workaround - cancel order, create new one.
+4. Implementation for other endpoints of order service were skipped as they are straightforward and in no way help solving the core task.

 ### Task 2.

 #### Handling Latency of Contact Service:
-1. Current implementation: handle timeout, store partial person object (just id).
+1. Simplest implementation: handle timeout, store partial person object (just id).
+Fail only in case of not found.
-2. Better: implement retry with backoff delay, 500ms, 1s, 5s, etc
-  (use smth like ts-retry-promise, all config possible)
+2. Current implementation: retry with 200ms delay in case of timeout or unknown error.
+   Optionally: use linear backoff to not overload contact service.
 3. Put retry command in a queue with a longer delay, e.g. 30s, 5m, 60m.
 This will mitigate load peaks.
   For client, those cases might be separated by returned status code:
     * 201 Created - when order created instantly, person lookups successful;